Before we had this thing we had books.

 So although I had quite a few offers to be part of a new agency, this experience always made me very cautious and reluctant to take the chance.

-You’ve worked with Bill Bernbach, Muhummad Ali, Robert Kennedy, Joseph Heller, even Zsa Zsa Gabor.
+You’ve worked with Bill Bernbach, Muhummad Ali, Robert Kennedy even Zsa Zsa Gabor.
 Who is the single most impressive human being you’ve ever met?

 I can only describe him as bigger than life.